ericsuhn/jsfile-utils/README.md

 ```

 ## Example
 Here are examples of how the functions can be called, to get file data.
+The following example can be seen in the index.js file, by running the file in debugger mode (In Visual Studio Code for example).

 ```js
 var fileScripts = require('./fileScripts');